-RG will pursue both economic and non-economic damages and can even recover from UM/UIM benefits or pending malpractice cases where available.
+The Rathbone Group team can help.
+We represent employers, insurance carriers, and third-party administrators.
+We help you pursue both economic and non-economic damages, and we can even recover from UM/UIM benefits or pending malpractice cases where available.
+In addition, our lawyers provide advice regarding claims administration, loss prevention, and subrogation liens.

 Direct Third Party Actions